SMTG-Bham/doped/README.md

   PMG_DEFAULT_FUNCTIONAL: PBE_54  # whatever functional label your POTCARs have
 ```

-This is necessary to generate `POTCAR` input files, and auto-determine `INCAR` settings such as `NELECT` for charged
-defects.

-The Materials Project API key is required for determining the necessary competing phases to calculate in order to
+Note the Materials Project API key is required for determining the necessary competing phases to
+calculate in order to
 determine the chemical potential limits (required for defect formation energies).
 This should correspond to the legacy
 MP API, with your unique key available at: https://legacy.materialsproject.org/open.